Major Winter Storm Could Bring A Foot Of Snow Or More To New England This Weekend

 The areas to change over first are, of course, the areas where we expect the least amount of snowfall.

-2-5 a.m.: Change from snow to sleet and rain in Plymouth around 2 a.m. to just about the Mass Pike by 5 a.m.
+3-6 a.m: Change from snow to sleet and rain in Plymouth around 3 a.m. to just about the Massachusetts Turnpike by 6 a.m.

-5-9 a.m.: Rapid changeover for nearly all of Southern New England.
-Snow changes to widespread sleet for all areas in Massachusetts and southern New Hampshire north of the Mass Pike.
+6-9 a.m: Rapid changeover for nearly all of southern New England.
+Snow changes to widespread sleet for all areas north of the Pike in north-central and eastern Mass. into southern New Hampshire.
+Areas north and west may stay all snow.

 THE END